 Barron holds a Masters of Environmental Studies from the Yale University School of Forestry and Environmental Studies.
 He earned a Bachelor of Arts in Environmental Studies and English from the University of California Santa Barbara (UCSB).
 He received a California Single-Subject Teaching Credential in the Biological Sciences from National University.
-He is an Eagle Scout and has a certified Open Water SCUBA diver certification through the National Association of Underwater Instructors (NAUI).
+He is an Eagle Scout and has an Advanced SCUBA Diver Certification through the National Association of Underwater Instructors (NAUI).
 He is an openwater ocean swimmer, having competed in the 2018 Enviro-Sports San Diego Sharkfest Swim, a 300-competitor openwater race across San Diego Harbor.
 Barron is a trained public speaker.
 He served on the Saratoga High School student Speech and Debate team for 4 years, ranking among California’s top 14 Impromptu Speakers during his junior year.

 Background in Education

 Barron’s classrooms were featured in the news on several occasions, three of them in televised newscasts.
 In a Univision Channel 67 newscast which has garnered over 8,000 YouTube views, one newscaster likened Barron to the legendary teacher Jaime Escalante, whose work was highlighted as the subject of the 1988 Oscar-nominated Hollywood film “Stand and Deliver”starring Edward James Olmos and Lou Diamond Phillips.

 After seeing the anatomical fish models’ success in the classroom, Barron teamed up with the University of Hawaii Curriculum Research Development Group and the Los Angeles Natural History Museum to create a series of videos showing how to build the project.
 The fish models went on display in the Children’s Center at the Museum, and were mentioned in the Museum’s publication.
 Barron is currently seeking a publisher for this classroom method.